Inactive Twitter Accounts: Policy, Risks, and How to Remove Them

 Twitter/X has announced large cleanups, but timelines vary.
 Some inactive accounts remain for years.

-Yes, with third-party tools — but Twitter restricts automation, so review each action.
+Yes, with third-party tools. but Twitter restricts automation, so review each action.
+Avoid mass unfollowing too fast to prevent triggering follow-limit checks.

 To improve engagement rates, credibility, and algorithm visibility.